abpframework/abp/docs/en/Tutorials/Part-8.md

 * `PagedResultDto` is a pre-defined DTO class in the ABP Framework.
 It has an `Items` collection and a `TotalCount` property to return a paged result.
 * Preferred to return an `AuthorDto` (for the newly created author) from the `CreateAsync` method, while it is not used by this application - just to show a different usage.

-This interface is using the DTOs defined below.
+This interface is using the DTOs defined below (create them for your project).

 ### AuthorDto